Arman2409/car-statistics/README.md

 - `GET /cars/stats/make-percentage` - Percentage distribution per make
 - `GET /cars/stats/model-percentage` - Percentage distribution per model

+**API testing**  You can use Postman collection in the root folder for testing the API.

 ## Authentication

 All `/cars` routes are protected with JWT authentication (except for /create/bulk).
 To access them: